jennhuck/reproAnalysis/README.md

 ## Follow Along

 Use the [slides](https://jennhuck.github.io/reproAnalysis/slides/repro_analysis_R_RStudio-slides.html#1) to follow along.
-You will create a simple RStudio Project (worms).
+You will create a simple RStudio Project.
 You will also use the Penguins demo project to review RStudio Projects.
 Continue using the Penguins demo project and follow along with the R Markdown file there.